 - •

-The Naples (All Ports) to Palermo route is served by Grandi Navi Veloci, Grimaldi Lines, Tirrenia.
-The ferry companies running this route next week, grouped by departure port and sorted by average ticket price.
+The Naples to Palermo route is served by Grandi Navi Veloci, Grimaldi Lines.
+The ferry companies running this route next week, grouped by departure port and sorted by lowest ticket price.

-Ferry times from Naples (All Ports) to Palermo depend on the operator, season, and departure port.
+Ferry times from Naples to Palermo depend on the operator, season, and departure port.
 Key info to help you plan:

-Can I travel by ferry from Naples (All Ports) to Palermo?
+Can I travel by ferry from Naples to Palermo?

-Yes, ferries connect Naples (All Ports) and Palermo, with Grandi Navi Veloci, Grimaldi Lines, Tirrenia companies operating the route.
-The ferry trip lasts 10h 19min on average.
-Ferries depart from the Naples Calata Porta di Massa ports and are available weekly.
+Yes, ferries connect Naples and Palermo, with Grandi Navi Veloci, Grimaldi Lines companies operating the route.
+The ferry trip lasts 10h 1min on average.
+Ferries depart from the Naples Calata Porta di Massa ports and are available daily.

-How long does the ferry take from Naples (All Ports) to Palermo?
+How long does the ferry take from Naples to Palermo?

-The distance between Naples (All Ports) and Palermo is about 309.75km or 167.14nm.
+The distance between Naples and Palermo is about 309.75km or 167.14nm.
 The longest ferry ride takes 11h and departs from Naples Calata Porta di Massa.

-, operated by Grimaldi Lines, is the fastest ferry from Naples (All Ports) to Palermo.
+MV CRUISE AUSONIA, operated by Grimaldi Lines, is the fastest ferry from Naples to Palermo.
 It departs from Naples Calata Porta di Massa and takes 8h 30min.

-Is it possible to take a day trip from Naples (All Ports) to Palermo?
+Is it possible to take a day trip from Naples to Palermo?

-Do overnight ferries run from Naples (All Ports) to Palermo?
+Do overnight ferries run from Naples to Palermo?

-Yes, night ferries operate on the Naples (All Ports) to Palermo route, departing from Naples Calata Porta di Massa.
+Yes, night ferries operate on the Naples to Palermo route, departing from Naples Calata Porta di Massa.
 They offer a convenient way to travel while enjoying a restful trip.

 This summary for the Naples (All Ports) to Palermo route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.